Organic-Code/Breep/README.md

 ## What is Breep?

 Breep is a c++ bridged peer to peer library.
 What does that mean?
-It mean that even though the network is constructed as a peer to peer one, there may be no direct connections between to dudes, if these connections are impossible (due to poorly configured ports, for example).
+It means that even though the network is constructed as a peer to peer one, there may be no direct connections between two dudes, say A and B, if these connections are impossible (due to poorly configured ports, for example).
+In that case, Breep will attempt to use another peer C as a bridge between A and B.

 [more explanations to come]